Returning from a deployment is a wonderful time to get back into routines and catch up with family and friends.

 Preventing identity theft is something we should always take into consideration.
 Your spouse may have set up an active duty alert or credit freeze during deployment.
 This prevents someone from fraudulently getting credit in their name, but now that they’re home it can be disabled.

 Your spouse might have been receiving tax-free income if in a qualifying combat zone.
-This changes upon redeployment and taxes come out of their income so there will be an impact to the household budget.
+This changes upon their return and income taxes come out of their income so there will be an impact to the household budget.

-Every situation is different and where you claim residency varies so be sure to consult with a tax advisor for help.
+Every situation is different and your state of residency or domicile varies so be sure to consult with a tax advisor for help.

 Also ensure you file your taxes in a timely manner to avoid penalties and interest.
 Just because your spouse was deployed doesn’t mean you get a pass on filing.
-For additional help, visit Military OneSource MilTax Tax Services at https://www.militaryonesource.mil/financial-legal/tax-resource-center/tax-services-benefits
+For additional help, visit the Military OneSource MilTax webpage for tax information by clicking here.

 Download this quick checklist to use as you reunite your family and finances.